 The downside of a fixed-rate loan is that you might be passing up the chance to start out making lower monthly payments.
 Rates on variable-rates loans are lower than fixed-rate loans because you, not the lender, are taking on the risk that rates will increase.

 If interest rates happen to be high when you take out a fixed-rate loan and end up falling, you might be able to refinance your loan in order to take advantage of the savings.
-But to make refinancing worthwhile, interest rates would have to fall far enough for you to recoup the expenses that you may incur when refinancing.

 Variable interest rate student loans

 Variable rates can either work for you or against you.
 During tough economic times, the Federal Reserve and other central banks reduce short-term interest rates in the hopes of encouraging lending that can kick-start growth.
 When the economy shows signs of heating up, the Fed starts worrying about inflation, and policymakers may decide to raise rates in order to keep prices from rising too sharply.